Montclair State University: College of Science and Mathematics

 The College of Science and Mathematics (CSAM) offers programs in the natural, physical, life, and computational sciences.
 Located in Richardson Hall are the Department of Physics and Astronomy, Department of Chemistry and Biochemistry, and the Student Success Center.
-Science Hall houses the Department of Biology.
-The Department of Computer Science and the Department of Mathematics are housed in the Center for Computing and Information Science.
+Reid Hall houses the Department of Biology and the Marine Biology and Coastal Sciences Program.
+The School of Computing and the Department of Mathematics are housed in the Center for Computing and Information Science.

-The Center for Environmental and Life Sciences (CELS) houses the Department of Earth and Environmental Studies, which includes Earth and Environmental Science, Geographic and Urban Studies, and Sustainability Science.
-CELS houses the PSEG Institute for Sustainability Studies, New Jersey Center for Water Science and Technology, Clean Energy and Sustainability Analytics Center, Microscopy and Microanalysis Research Lab, Sokol Institute for Pharmaceutical and Life Sciences, and the interdisciplinary PhD Program in Environmental Science and Management.
+The Center for Environmental and Life Sciences (CELS) houses the Department of Earth and Environmental Studies, which includes Earth and Environmental Science; Geographic, Environmental and Urban Studies; and Sustainability Science.
+CELS also houses the PSEG Institute for Sustainability Studies, New Jersey Center for Water Science and Technology, Clean Energy and Sustainability Analytics Center, Microscopy and Microanalysis Research Lab, Sokol Institute for Pharmaceutical and Life Sciences, and the interdisciplinary PhD Program in Environmental Science and Management.

 Feliciano School of Business

 The Feliciano School of Business offers undergraduate as well as MBA programs.
 Students may opt to choose the Bachelor of Arts approach or the Bachelor of Science.
 The school offers a BA degree program culminating in a Bachelor of Arts in Economics.
 In 2016, the MBA program became available in a fully online format.
 The School of Business also offers post-MBA certificate programs.
 In 2015 a brand new building for the Feliciano School of Business opened, dedicated to Mimi and Edwin Feliciano.